hiteshgohil96/Coronavirus_Animation/README.md

 # Coronavirus_Animation

+The data set can be downloaded from https://github.com/RamiKrispin/coronavirus

 The CORVID-19, coronavirus, is spreading all over the world recently from China.
 The major countries after China affected are South Korea, Italy and
 Iran.
 But the spread is not limited as of recent cases, it is seen that almost every country in the eastern Europe is affect and slowly it's started to spread in th USA.